Should I Start A For-Profit Or Non-Profit Ministry?

 2. What problem or social issue do you want to contribute towards (a need your ministry can meet or challenges you can help within a faith-based or non-faith-based community)?

 3. Who do you want to offer this program, product, or service to, how, and where (online or in person)?
-You can do this to assess what you can offer as a marketplace ministry to a group of people within your sphere of influence/community or look for people or nonprofit organisations you would like to partner or collaborate with to fulfil this mission that aligns with your ministry and is a good fit for the social impact you want your ministry to have.
+You can do this to assess what you can offer as an online ministry to a group of people within your sphere of influence/community or look for people or nonprofit organisations you would like to partner with or collaborate with to fulfil this mission that aligns with your ministry and is a good fit for the social impact you want your ministry to have.

 Whether it is just you or you have a team or a partner, choosing the right ministry model is key.
-This comes by knowing what legal requirements and responsibilities you and your ministry will meet.
+This comes from knowing what legal requirements and responsibilities you and your ministry will meet.

 Having a for-profit ministry does not mean that you are not glorifying God.